aws-deepracer-community/deepracer-log-guru/docs/getting_started.md

 Simply transfer or copy **robomaker** log files into a directory/folder that DRG can access.

-Make sure you have obtainded the correct type of log file which should mostly contain entries like this:
+Make sure you have obtained the correct type of log file which should mostly contain entries like this:

     SIM_TRACE_LOG:0,1,-2.2896,-4.6243,2.7800,0.00,3.80,7,0.0000,False,True,0.1577,0,89.24,35.413,prepare,0.00
     SIM_TRACE_LOG:0,2,-2.2896,-4.6243,2.7823,-2.50,2.50,6,0.1577,False,True,0.1577,0,89.24,35.462,in_progress,0.00